Hypercubed/dynamo/README.md

 const fn = Fn.create<Fn['num'] & Fn['str'] & Fn['fish']>();
 ```

-The `@signature` method decorator is able to derive the `typed-function` signatures from the TypeScript signature (this only supports basic types, more on this later).
-We must still explicitly type the resulting function but we can refer to types by the method name.
-Also notice that the `@signature()` decorator implicitly adds the `instanceof` type check for the `Fish` constructor.
+The create method is able to derive the `typed-function` signatures from the TypeScript signature (this only supports basic types, more on this later).
+We must still explicitly type the resulting function but we can refer to types by the method name (not dependent on the types).
+Also notice did not need to explicitly add the `instanceof` type check for the `Fish` constructor.

 ### Named functions

 In the example above, the resulting typed function is unnamed.
 Multiple named functions can be created from a single `TypedFunction` class by passing a name to both the `signature` decorator and the `create` method.
-These sets share type definitions.
+The resulting functions share defined types.

 ```ts
 class Fn extends TypedFunction {